sahilsaxena21/topskillsdsportfolio/README.md

 2. Roles that recognize use of **Kotlin**.
 Kotlin is a Java based programming language, growing rapidly to improve upon the current deficiencies of the programming language Scala.
 3. Two more **research-based** roles found to be distinctly separated into two categories:
     1. **Graph** and **Reinforcement** learning focussed roles with ability to develop algorithms from scratch
-    2. b.	**Deep Learning** focussed roles with skills in developing deep neural networks (with LSTM found to be most sought after) along with other machine learning related know-how
+    2. **Deep Learning** focussed roles with skills in developing deep neural networks (with LSTM found to be most sought after) along with other machine learning related know-how